KevinFernandes/Small-Building/.github/PULL_REQUEST_TEMPLATE.md

 Make this a *draft PR* in case there are changes you still need to make after reviewing these suggestions.
 @adistaur and @kfernand will be automatically included as reviewers, make sure to include any other developers you feel need to review this code.
 Always include collaborators in this branch as reviewers.

-Before you submit a pull request, please make sure you check the following:
+### Before you submit a pull request, please make sure you check the following:

-- [ ] You have run **`ng lint`** in the terminal before submitting.
+- [ ] You have run **`ng lint`** in the terminal or command prompt.
 Linting errors will cause the PR build to fail.
 - [ ] If committing new files, make sure to run the **`copyright.cmd`** in the *`/build`* folder to update any missing copyright information.
 Missing copyright information will cause the PR build to fail.
 - [ ] You have run *All* unit tests in Visual Studio to ensure that .NET unit tests continue to pass.
 Failing unit tests will cause the PR build to fail.
 - [ ] You have run **`npm run test-headless`** to ensure that Angular unit tests continue to pass.
 Failing unit tests will cause the PR build to fail.